MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/g-security-governance-and-compliance.md

 - Data at rest encryption

-***Design Recommendations***
+**Design Recommendations:**

 - Use a federated Key Vault model to avoid transaction scale limits

 - Provision Key Vault with the Soft Delete and Purge Policies enabled to allow retention protection for deleted objects

 - Follow a least privilege model by limiting authorization to permanently delete keys, secrets, and certificates to specialized custom Azure AD roles

 - Automate the certificate management and renewal process with public Certificate Authorities to ease administration

 - Establish an automated process for key and certificate rotation

-- Enable firewall and VNET service endpoint on the vault to control access to the Key Vault
+- Enable firewall and virtual network service endpoint on the vault to control access to the Key Vault

 - Use the platform-central Log Analytics workspace to audit key, certificate, and secret usage within each Key Vault